IonCojucari/Pong-Game-Project/README.md

-Here’s an updated README file for your Pong project, incorporating details about the STM32 microcontroller and its role in detecting hand proximity for paddle control.

----

 # Pong Game Project

 This repository contains a modified version of the classic Pong game, implemented in Python and utilizing an STM32 microcontroller to detect hand distance from electrodes.
 This project, developed as part of a school prototyping module, demonstrates a novel control method where players manipulate game elements using hand gestures.